Antoine Laurent Lavoisier

 About the author

-His life ended during the French Revolution, when he was executed in Paris in 1794.
-Even so, his influence lasted far beyond his lifetime, and he is still remembered as a founder of modern chemical science.
+His life ended tragically during the French Revolution: he was executed in Paris in 1794.
+Even so, his influence lasted far beyond his lifetime, and his emphasis on measurement, evidence, and clear explanation still shapes chemistry today.